ChristianKienle/cdk/docs/docs/components/infinite-scroll/README.md

 You can use those events for a multitude of different things.
 The higher–level [List](./../list)–component uses those events in order to display a loading indicator automatically.

 <Demo for="infinite-scroll/scroll-events" />

+## Slot Props
+In every previous example certain slot props were used when rendering an item (by providing the default slot).
+If you want to know all slots props that are available please head over to the [Infinite Scroll](./../../api/infinite-scroll) API page.

 ## API